William Henry Hudson: Recognition and awards

 In Argentina, Hudson is considered to belong to the national literature as Guillermo Enrique Hudson, the Spanish version of his name.
-A town in Berazategui Partido and several other public places and institutions are named after him.
-The town of Hudson in Buenos Aires Province is named after him.
+Hudson, a town in Berazategui Partido, Buenos Aires Province, and several other public places and institutions are named after him.
+Admirers in Buenos Aires established an organization in 1941 called Friends of Hudson, and eventually took over Hudson's former home, preserving it and using it to exhibit Hudson's books and artifacts.

 Works

 The complete collected works of Hudson were published in 1922–3 in 24 volumes.
 Many of his works were translated into other languages.
 Hudson's best-known novel is Green Mansions (1904), which was adapted into a film starring Audrey Hepburn and Anthony Perkins, and his best-known non-fiction is Far Away and Long Ago (1918), which was also made into a film of the same name.